 Standout CMOs are always data and customer-obsessed.

 Making impacts requires developing a data-driven approach.
 A CMO should use data and analytics to inform the marketing strategy and decision-making.
-By analyzing data, they can gain insights into customer behavior and preferences and use that information to create value in every dimension of the role.
+By analyzing data from marketing intelligence software, they can gain insights into customer behavior and preferences and use that information to create value in every dimension of the role.

 Stay close to the customer, walk in their shoes, and assume their thoughts and emotions.
 The best CMOs focus on creating a positive customer experience and building a loyal customer base.
 By understanding the customer's needs and preferences, a CMO can create the experience customers crave.